MA in Writing Faculty

 Gioia Diliberto

 Gioia Diliberto is the author of three novels, four biographies and a play.
-Her books, which center on the lives of women, have been translated into several languages, and she has been a judge for several prominent literary contests, including the National Book Award.
-Gioia’s work has been praised for combining rich storytelling with deep research to bring alive worlds as varied as Jazz Age Paris and nineteenth century Chicago, Belle Epoque Paris and disco era Manhattan.
-As a journalist, Gioia has contributed to many publications, including the New York Times, the Wall Street Journal, the Chicago Tribune, the Los Angeles Times, Smithsonian, and Vanity Fair.
+Her work, which centers on the lives of women, has been praised for combining rich storytelling with deep research to bring alive worlds as varied as Jazz Age Paris, nineteenth century Chicago, Belle Epoque Paris and disco era Manhattan.
+Gioia’s articles and reviews have appeared in many publications, including the New York Times, the Wall Street Journal, the Chicago Tribune, the Los Angeles Times, Smithsonian, and Vanity Fair.
+Her most recent novel, Coco at the Ritz, is inspired by the arrest and interrogation of Coco Chanel during World War II on charges of treason to France.
+In her eighth book, Firebrands, forthcoming in October, she returns to nonfiction with the story of four extraordinary women who warred over Prohibition.

 Selected Publications